LorenaLyu/LorenaLyu.github.io/_pages/cv.md

 ## 👩‍🏫 Teaching

-* Teacher Assistant in ELEC4544: Artificial Intelligence and Deep learning
+* Teaching Assistant in ELEC4544: Artificial Intelligence and Deep learning